mps9506/rATTAINS/cran-comments.md

 0 errors | 0 warnings | 0 note

 * This release fixes problems CRAN emailed me about providing informative messages when internet resources are not available.
-The unit tests are using recorded HTTP responses so the test failure was a legitimate failure as the tests are not actually trying to request outside resources.
+Connectivity checks and informative user messages are included in this release.
+Additional bug fixes to address test failures are also added.

 Other comments: